microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipalsigninactivity-get.md

 ## Examples

-### Example 1: Get the last sign-in information for a service principal
+### Request

-The following example shows how to get the last sign-in information for a service principal based on its ID.
+The following is an example of a request that shows how to get the last sign-in information for a service principal based on its ID.

-#### Request

-The following is an example of the request.

 <!-- {
   "blockType": "request",